atomisthq/docs/docs/user-guide/spring-agent.md

 </dependency>
 ```

-If not already present then the `public-atomist-release` repository will also be added to the `repositories` block in your `pom.xml` so that the `spring-boot-agent` dependency can be resolved:
+If not already present, the `public-atomist-release` repository is added to the `repositories` block in your `pom.xml` so that the `spring-boot-agent` dependency can be resolved:

 ```xml
 <repositories>